thoth-tech/documentation/docs/OnTrack/Group_Task_Submission/Group_Task_Submission_doc.md

 - **Password Management:**

-Provide a way for users to reset their submission password if needed and ensure secure password reset procedures.
+Provide a way for users to reset their submission password if needed and, ensure secure password reset procedures.